How to Develop Her Sense of Self

 Challenge: Encourage your girl to cultivate humility, despite this constant landscape of selfies and self-promotion.

-Action Step: As a parent, you must lead the way by example and by providing guidelines.
+Action Step: As a caring adult, you must lead the way by example and by providing guidelines.
 If your daughter sees you constantly taking selfies and touching them up before posting, do you think she may grow up to do the same?

 Parenting is both hard and great because it often pushes us to change ourselves for the better to leave a good example to our kids.